Posts | Videos | Building Tips | Structural Integrity | Repairs & Renovations | Building Design | Open-Sided Buildings

 Angie graduated from Indiana State University with a Bachelor of Science in Interior Design.
 Prior to joining the FBi team, Angie was a kitchen and bath sales consultant in Lafayette, IN.
 In 2012, she started with FBi as the Inside Sales/Marketing Assistant.
 Today she holds the role of Sr. Marketing and Inside Sales Manager.
 Angie grew up in a farming community and has always enjoyed helping her family on the farm.
 A past 10-year 4-H Member, her passion for livestock pursued her to take a career in the agriculture field.
 She and her husband live in Northwest Indiana with their two daughters.
 In her free time, she enjoys outdoor leisure activities and spending time with friends and family.

-Your pole barn or post frame building is key to your operation.
-Day-to-day activities take place in this building.
-It's where you spend a significant amount of your time and for some, helps generate revenue for your business.
+Your pole barn is crucial to your operation.
+Day-to-day activities take place in this post-frame building.
+It's where you spend a significant amount of time; for some people, it's a huge part of your livelihood.

-Occupations aside, you hope that future generations will be able to work in your pole barn.
+Occupations aside, you hope that future generations will be able to work out of your pole barn.
 Someday, your children, grandchildren, or great-grandchildren will be old enough to follow in your footsteps and expand the trail that you've blazed.

 Is a Pole Barn Addition Right for You?

 Do you need more storage space?
 Then, consider a pole barn addition or connection.

 Adding square footage to your existing post-frame building is often a practical choice.
 Having your entire operation under one pole barn roof is incredibly convenient.